shotokan/cornershop-backend-test/README.md

 To avoid complexity in the front end, I limited the options that can be had per menu to three.
 However, the database layout could accept more options per menu.

+I am using django forms and templates because it is an internal platform and We can start as a monolithic.
 ```